Fallout 3 downloadable content: Broken Steel

 Broken Steel is the third and most significant downloadable content pack, altering the original ending of Fallout 3 and allowing the player to continue playing past the end of the main quest line.
-If the player personally activates Project Purity, their character no longer dies but instead wakes up after a two-week coma to join the ranks of the Brotherhood of Steel and helps rid the Capital Wasteland of the Enclave once and for all.
+If the player personally activates Project Purity, their character no longer dies but instead wakes up after a two-week coma to officially join the ranks of the Brotherhood of Steel and help rid the Capital Wasteland of the Enclave once and for all.
 The pack raises the game's level cap from 20 to 30.
 It includes three main quests and three side-quests.
-Three Dog has new dialogue in this expansion, but no new songs are added.
-The new weapons in Broken Steel, including the Tesla Cannon, are some of the most powerful weapons in Fallout 3.
+Three Dog has new dialogue in this expansion, but no new songs are added to the radio.

-Broken Steel was released on May 5, 2009 on Xbox Live and Games for Windows – Live (GFWL).
+Broken Steel was released on May 5, 2009, on Xbox Live and Games for Windows Live.
 It was quickly removed from GFWL due to bugs which made the PC version of the expansion unplayable, and rereleased two days later.
-Some Xbox 360 users reported a bug that prevents them from activating Project Purity, resulting in the plot elements added by the DLC being inaccessible.
-PC users reported that changes caused by Broken Steel and the 1.5 patch adversely affect mods to the game.
+Some Xbox 360 users reported a bug that prevented them from activating Project Purity, resulting in the plot elements added by the DLC being inaccessible.
+PC users reported that changes caused by Broken Steel and the 1.5 patch adversely affected mods.

 This pack was the first released for PlayStation 3 due to it being the most requested DLC for Fallout 3.
 This is primarily due to the continuation of the story past the game's original ending, and for the raise in the level cap from level 20 to 30, as many complained that the cap could be reached far too quickly in playing the game's main campaign.
-Bethesda announced on their website that "The first DLC for PlayStation 3, Broken Steel, [was] made available on September 24 in English territories and will be followed by the release of Operation: Anchorage and The Pitt on October 1, and Point Lookout and Mothership Zeta on October 8."
+Bethesda announced on their website that "The first DLC for PlayStation 3, Broken Steel, [was] made available on September 24 in English territories and will be followed by the release of Operation: Anchorage and The Pitt on October 1 and Point Lookout and Mothership Zeta on October 8."